ankitpatel211/Search-Pattern-RegEx/README.md

 ## Document's File Search Pattern
 ### Description
-A "file search pattern" of a document that matches with "a file name with extensions like .js and .sh", Ex. search for all file names with extensions like .js and .sh of a project files.
+A "file search pattern" of a document that matches "a file name with extensions like .js and .sh", Ex.
+Search for all file names with extensions like .js and .sh of project files.
 ### RegEx 101 output
 [File Search Pattern](https://regex101.com/r/gjlKmd/1)
 ### An example of project files output